- CWS (Old)

 - Graduate School Representatives

 - Center for Work & Service (CWS)

 An MBA is a Master of Business Administration degree, granted after one to two years of graduate-level study that provides training in the theory and practice of business management.

-Students from all majors can apply to MBA programs.
+Wellesley students from all majors can apply to MBA programs throughout the world.
 MBA coursework teaches students essential skills for the corporate, not-for-profit, and government sectors by focusing on both the technical (e.g., finance and economics) and personal (e.g., leadership and management) abilities.
 As long as you know how an MBA degree can fit into your long-term goals, it can be very beneficial to your career at any stage of your life.

 Why an MBA?